Kuuuube/Tablet_Debounce/README.md

 ## Explanation of the Values:

-**Debounce Timer:** The time after an input where subsequent inputs are filtered.
+**Debounce Timer:** The time after an input when subsequent inputs are filtered.

 **Pressure Threshold:** The raw pen pressure value at which inputs are filtered.